What are keywords?

 If someone searches for a robotic vacuum, then you'll sell the vacuum, and you'll sell it.
 Is there anything wrong?
 How does it work?
 The problem is most people looking for the keyword are not ready to purchase.
 The company is only interested in the reviews of the best products.
 Most of these websites have curated lists of top vacuum robots from consumer reviews websites.

-This is why Surfer shows the search intent in the Content Planner: it forms part of a bigger content strategy.
+This is why Surfer shows the search intent in the Keyword Research Tool: it forms part of a bigger content strategy.

 Use keywords naturally